DaniilStamatov/Vladimirov-Lections/lec3/conspect.md

     int *api[20] = {nullptr};
     int (*pai)[20] = &ai; // pointer to array of 20 ints
     int (&rai)[20] = ai; // reference to array of 20 ints

-    std::cout << api << " + 1 = " << api + 1<< std::endl;
+    int (&prai)[20] = *pai; // reference to an array of 20 ints that has been created by dereferencing a pointer to an array of 20 ints std::cout << api << " + 1 = " << api + 1<< std::endl;
     std::cout << pai << " + 1 = " << pai + 1 << std::endl;